luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ### Manual Controls and Remaining Sources of Bias

 Before running long experiments, we aim to keep the environment stable by:

-* closing unnecessary applications and browser tabs,
+- closing unnecessary applications and browser tabs,
-* disabling notifications and updates,
+- disabling notifications and updates,
-* keeping hardware peripherals constant,
+- keeping hardware peripherals constant,
-* maintaining fixed screen brightness/resolution and power settings,
+- maintaining fixed screen brightness/resolution and power settings,
-* avoiding unrelated network activity when possible.
+- avoiding unrelated network activity when possible.

-These steps align with Cruz’s "Zen mode" and "freeze your settings" recommendations to reduce the impact of background tasks and environmental changes on energy measurements [8].
-As Cruz points out, **“the first thing we need to make sure of is that the only thing running in our system is the software we want to measure”** and to minimize competing tasks, such as background processes and unnecessary hardware [8].
-While we do our best to control these factors, residual noise may remain, and its effect is discussed later in the analysis and limitations.
+These steps align with L. Cruz’s "Zen mode" and "freeze your settings" recommendations to reduce the impact of background tasks and environmental changes on energy measurements [8].

 ## Implementation Details